ActivX-Technologies/OpenHeliactyl/README.md

 3. Delete all files off the server (or delete and remake the folder if done in ssh)
 4. Upload the latest Heliactyl v12 release and unzip it
 5. Upload database.sqlite and reconfigure settings.json

-From Heliactyl v15:
-- This is currently not possible due to major differences between the versions
-- You will have to install Heliactyl v12 and use a new database

 Move to a newer Heliactyl v12 release:
 1. Delete everything except settings.json, database.sqlite